gtvj/gtvj.github.io/_posts/2017-03-12-debounce-vs-throttle.md

 ## Throttle and when to use it

 Throttling is slightly different because &#8211; as its name suggests &#8211; it limits the number of times a function can be called within a specified period.
-Here&#8217;s an example of throttling.
+Here's an example of throttling.

 As with the previous example, this `throttle()` function is a proxy for a simple logging function but the behaviour is different.
 With `throttle()` the proxied function will be called immediately and at the specified intervals, as well as once after the event stream has concluded.
 The throttle function will be most useful when you need your code to **respond immediately and continually but at intervals you specify**.

-I&#8217;ve created a [repository with these examples](https://github.com/gtvj/debounce-throttle), as well as Grunt/Babel tasks to transpile the ES6 down for use in production.
+I've created a [repository with these examples](https://github.com/gtvj/debounce-throttle), as well as Grunt/Babel tasks to transpile the ES6 down for use in production.
 I really hope this is useful to someone 🙂